 - Six Flags’ Magic Mountain, Valencia

 If that link doesn’t work, enter promo code “HOMESCHOOL” in the search box on the main site.
-(Wait until closer to November, since that’s usually when they have their homeschool day.)

 - Six Flags Theme Parks — Also have a “Read to Succeed” program… after you log the required number of books and submit it, you will receive one free admission for each student and for you the teacher.